Shocking Revelation In Navy SEAL War Crimes Trial: Witness Says He Is The Real Killer

 Scott began his witness testimony as prosecutors had expected, KPBS reporter Steve Walsh told NPR.
 Like several other witnesses who have taken the stand earlier this week, Scott first said Gallagher plunged a knife into the neck of the wounded ISIS captive as they were providing him with medical care.

-But Scott's account radically diverged from the familiar narrative during the defense's cross-examination when he revealed "that it was in fact he who killed [the combatant] by closing off an airway to a breathing tube for the wounded fighter and then he slowly watched him die," Walsh said.
+But Scott's account radically diverged from the familiar narrative during the defense's cross-examination when he revealed that "it was in fact he who killed [the combatant] by closing off an airway to a breathing tube for the wounded fighter and then he slowly watched him die," Walsh said.

-Gallagher was jubilant following Scott's testimony, celebrating with his family outside of the courtroom.
+Gallagher was jubilant following Scott's testimony, celebrating with his family outside the courtroom.

 Prosecutors were visibly upset by the turn of events.